Photo by Megan Winkler Photography

 Supporting a Sustainable Food System

-We frequently talk about the distance food travels to get to the farmers’ market versus the grocery store – that’s because it’s important!
+We frequently talk about the distance food travels to get to the farmers’ market versus the grocery store—that’s because it’s important!
 In 2021, we calculated that food at our farmers’ market travels 28 miles on average to get to the market.
-The average distance for food travel across the globe is 1,500 miles.
+When we shop at a typical grocery store, the average distance our meals travel is 1,500 miles.

 This will have significant impacts on our environment in the future, but maybe it’s more convincing of an argument if I tell you how it can directly impact your health.
 Produce have the most nutritional value when they fully ripen on the vine.
 They also begin to lose nutritional value just 24 short hours after harvest.
 So, eating seasonally and consuming produce as soon after harvest as you can will allow you to reap all the nutritional benefits.
 And did you know they also have far more flavor when they’re fresh and in season?

-Here’s what 2 of our vendors has to say about seasonality and a sustainable food system:
+Our farmers’ market vendors have similar thoughts about seasonality and a sustainable food system:

-“Farmers’ markets are great for buying local, fresh, pesticide free produce, just like we have here at front 9 farms.” -Casondra Myers, Front 9 Farm
+“Farmers’ markets are great for buying local, fresh, pesticide free produce, just like we have here at Front 9.” -Casondra Myers, Front 9 Farm

 Building a Strong Local Economy

 Another common topic in the world of local food is how the dollar is split when shopping at the farmers’ market versus the grocery store.
 That dollar spent at the farmers’ market supports your local community while that dollar spent at the grocery store is split many ways and has very minimal impact on your local economy.
 But let’s take a look at this from a slightly different angle and talk about the number of jobs created per revenue dollar.